By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 Depression can often cause problems in significant relationships, triggering a partner to withdraw emotionally from the other, or even seeking “love” elsewhere under the delusion that his/her unhappiness is caused by a break-down in the bond that initially drew the couple together.
 It is natural for a depressed person not understanding why he is depressed, to believe that his unexplainable sadness is caused by that very relationship, that is expected to bring happiness.
 The unaffected partner in a relationship often comes to believe that the depressed person has stopped loving her or that she may be responsible for the depression.

-Drug therapy can only suppress the symptoms of depression, but does nothing to address the underlying biochemical abnormality that is responsible for depression.
+Drug therapy – legal or illegal – can only suppress the symptoms of depression, but does nothing to address the underlying biochemical abnormality that is responsible for depression.
 Once a patient is on the drug band wagon, they usually go on the merry-go-round from one drug to another for maybe the rest of their lives.
 Several studies have shown that drug therapy and/or psychotherapy may leave about 60 per cent of patients with treatment resistant depression.

 Similarly, mainstream psychologists believe that talk therapy can alleviate the symptoms of depression.
 They assume that our irrational thoughts, unpleasant childhood experiences or ‘bad parents’ – hidden in a mythical ‘subconscious mind’ – have caused us to be depressed.
 They have us believe that by changing our attitudes and beliefs (for instance by RCBT) we can overcome the underlying biochemical disorder.
 They truly believe that psychology is a question of ‘mind-over-matter’.
 We only have to bring these ‘unconscious’ thoughts into consciousness and voila we become better.
 Many psychologists assume that depression is caused by cognitive processes, such as a low self-esteem, making the mistake of confusing symptoms with causes.
 In fact, they may be mere delusions.
 This is ‘palliative treatment’ without addressing the underlying biochemical disorder.
 A low self-esteem is simply a symptom of depression and not its cause.
 See Psychological Projection and Hypoglycemia.